If you’re visiting Cairns with your dog then there are lots of dog friendly things to do while you’re in town.

 Our favourite dog friendly beach in Cairns is Holloways – we’ve always loved walking the full length and taking in the beautiful views and watching the kite surfers.
 There are also great monthly dog friendly markets here too.

 Other dog friendly beaches include Trinity Beach, Bramston Beach, Machans Beach, Buchans Point, Clifton Beach, Ellis Beach and Kewarra Beach.

 WARNING – crocodiles are present in the oceans around Cairns and dogs are not allowed inside the croc/stinger nets.
 Never let your dog swim at night, dusk or dawn (when croc attacks are most likely) and take notice of warning signs.
 Crocodiles are more likely to hunt during the warmer, wetter months so be more vigilant during these times.

 Dog Friendly Swimming Spots in Cairns

-Lots of people excercise their dogs in the ocean around Cairns – as we did for 7 years, but attacks can occur.
+Lots of people excercise their dogs in the ocean around Cairns – as we have for 10 years, but attacks can occur.
 If you are looking for croc free swimming for your pet then head to Goomboora Park (listed above).